CLIMBING THE WALLS

 The piece itself is humorous and touching, poetic and strikingly visual, a physical theatre performance utilising the attributes of the site to literally contain the piece within walls.
 Through a combination of physicality, text, song and aerial, it discovers the complicated private lives of four individuals literally ‘Climbing The Walls’.

-Performed at Creation Climbing Centre, Birmingham and Vertial Limits, Worcester.
+Funded by Sir Barry Jackson Trust Fund and performed at Creation Climbing Centre, Birmingham and Vertial Limits, Worcester.